bymadisonross/bymadisonross.github.io/_projects/(1) PorchLights.md

 ![Original Design - Build a Project](../assets/images/Screen_Shot_2020-11-25_at_8.54.48_PM.png)

-Here are my main observations looking at ground 0 of PorchLights based on user persona needs:
+Let's start with ground 0 of PorchLights.
+Here are my observations at this stage:

 - The original design has minimal color and personality.
 - The navigation bars and icons are cluttered and not very intuitive.
 I had trouble navigating through the interface and found myself deep in a second navigation bar.
 I want to refocus the navigation and page content based on the user's needs.